Water temperature in Helsinki

 Minimum:

-As of now, in Helsinki, the water temperature is 54.7°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 5.2°F lower than the average recorded on this particular day in recent years.
+As of now, in Helsinki, the water temperature is 72.0°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
+Today's reading is 9.3°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast

 The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 67.5°F on 2020, while the historical minimum was 51.8°F on 2017.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 73.6°F on 2018, while the historical minimum was 56.4°F on 2023.

 Daily water temperature in Helsinki